Kraków Uprising

-The Kraków uprising (Polish: powstanie krakowskie, rewolucja krakowska; German: Krakauer Aufstand; Russian: краковское восстание) of 1846 was an attempt, led by Polish insurgents such as Jan Tyssowski and Edward Dembowski, to incite a fight for national independence.
+The Kraków Uprising (Polish: powstanie krakowskie, rewolucja krakowska; German: Krakauer Aufstand; Russian: краковское восстание) of 1846 was an attempt, led by Polish insurgents such as Jan Tyssowski and Edward Dembowski, to incite a fight for national independence.
 The uprising was centered on the city of Kraków, the capital of a small state of Free City of Krakow.
 It was directed at the powers that partitioned Poland, in particular the nearby Austrian Empire.
-The uprising lasted about nine days and ended with Austrian victory.
+The uprising lasted about nine days and ended with an Austrian victory.

 Background

 The uprising was primarily organized and supported by members of the Polish nobility and middle class, who desired the restoration of Polish independence after the 1795 partitions of Poland ended its existence as a sovereign state; there was also support for various political and social reforms (such as the demands for the emancipation of peasants and an end to serfdom).
 Many of the insurgents' ideas were developed in exile by activists from organizations such as the Polish Democratic Society.
 The uprising was supposed to take place in other locations, but poor coordination and arrests by authorities broke many other cells, most notably in Greater Poland.
 The uprising was also supported by some local peasants from the Free City and the miners of the Wieliczka salt mine.
 The Free City of Krakow, nominally independent, was a central place for pro-Polish independence activists to discuss their plans.